01binary/zeroweb/src/articles/dotnet-microsoft-login.md

 > The account type selected when creating the App Registration is available on Authentication blade under Supported account types.

-* The *OAuth 2.0 auhorization endpoint (v2)* contains the value for `AuthorizationEnpoint` option in the snippet below.
+* The *OAuth 2.0 authorization endpoint (v2)* contains the value for `AuthorizationEnpoint` option in the snippet below.
 * The *OAuth 2.0 token endpoint (v2)* contains the value for `TokenEndpoint` option in the snippet below.

 These settings are not secrets and can be stored in `appsettings.json`.
 Plug them into the call to `AddMicrosoftAccount` added in the previous listing: